dhn07/dhn07/README.md

 ### Hi there!

-I'm Daniel, an experienced financial sercices professional with a passion for data analytics and data driven decision making.
+I'm Daniel, an experienced financial services professional with a passion for data analytics and data driven decision making.

 #### :coffee:  Revelant skills:
 - SQL